-Google Ads will begin blocking certain targeting options “as soon as possible” (by the end of 2020 at the latest) for offers in HCE (housing, credit, and employment).
+Google Ads will begin blocking certain targeting options “as soon as possible” (by the end of 2020 at the latest) for offers in HEC (housing, employment, and credit).

 “This policy will prohibit impacted employment, housing, and credit advertisers from targeting or excluding ads based on gender, age, parental status, marital status, or ZIP Code, in addition to our longstanding policies prohibiting personalization based on sensitive categories like race, religion, ethnicity, sexual orientation, national origin or disability.”

 WebMechanix interprets the intent of the policy to apply toward messaging, targeting, and bidding.

 This change comes more than a year after Facebook announced and implemented a similar policy.